Sub Schools

 Junior Sub School

-Students in junior school have a number of camps available to them throughout the 3 years.
-In year 7 we have the Snow Camp (four days in Falls Creek, undertaking downhill skiing, cross country skiing and tobogganing).
-In year 8 the students head off to Tasmania to experience a range of landmarks and travel around the island for 5 days.
-Year 9 is our Alpine School for Student Leadership, offering a select group of students an alternate educational setting to explore, experience and develop leadership qualities.
+Students in junior school have a number of camps and activities available to them throughout the 3 years.
+In Year 7, the students head off to Campaspe Downs for 3 days as a cohort, undertaking team building, collaboration and adventure activities.
+In Year 8 we have the Snow Camp (four days in Falls Creek, undertaking downhill skiing, cross country skiing and tobogganing).
+Finally in Year 9, we have a 3 day Melbourne CBD camp where students are exposed to landmarks, public transport and utilising all that the CBD has to offer.
+Also in Year 9 is our Alpine School for Student Leadership, offering a select group of students an alternate educational setting to explore, experience and develop leadership qualities, which follows an application and interview process.

 We are very proud of the diverse opportunities we offer our students in their early secondary education at Swan Hill College.
 Our literacy program withdraws identified students providing them a smaller setting and an individualised intensive literacy intervention to aid in their learning needs.
-The reading program in year 7 and 8 develops explicit skills and a deeper understanding of how and why we read.
-Our numeracy pathway programs allow students to learn at their level, while having access to highly qualified staff and our STEP program presents students with an alternate program to support student’s individual needs.
+The reading program in year 7 and 8 develops explicit skills and a deeper understanding of how and why we read, whilst our numeracy pathway programs allow students to learn at their level, while having access to highly qualified staff.